z00m128/mb-02plus/README.md

 - _ff17:_ Formatter for FDD and CF/HDD.
 - _hdd-patch-classic:_ Driver and tools for using CF/HDD in MB-02+.
 - _flashboot:_ New full clean boot from 28c256/29c256.
+- _cf-driver:_ New automatic driver for CF/HDD in MB-02+ and MB-03+ Ultimate.